Mailster - Frequently Asked Questions

 Please read the section about send errors in our troubleshooting documentation.

-We defintely want to.
-But as our ressources are limited all translations (except English and German) are made by volunteers.
+We definitely want to.
+But as our resources are limited all translations (except English and German) are made by volunteers.

-If you are a native speaker in a language that we do not support yet and are interested in helping us please visit our translation project on Transifex.
-Simply register at the site and request to be added to the project / language.
+If you are a native speaker in a language that we do not support yet and are interested in helping us please visit our translation project on WordPress.org.

 The reason is that the link to the image is relative (images/banners/MailsterBannerNewsletter.jpg) and does not contain the URL (http://www….) the image has to be retrieved from.
 You have to make sure that the URL is included.